Email marketing has become one of the most highly used marketing strategies by businesses, and for a good reason.

 6. They Don’t Really Offer Advanced Features

-Unfortunately, ConvertKit has yet to add this feature.
+Unfortunately, ConvertKit has yet to add this feature for their subscribers’ ease of use.
 This means you won’t be able to categorize your prospects accordingly — to highlight the promising leads, nurture the medium-committed ones, and ditch the rest.

 7. You Might Not Be Getting the Most Bang for Your Buck